mmiranda222/.statsuite/content/changelog/_index.md

 ---

 ### January 8, 2020 [Release .Stat Suite .NET v2.2.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/8)
->This new release includes a new version of the **.NET/SQL services** .Stat Suite.
+>This new release includes a new version of the .Stat Suite **.NET/SQL services**.
 Both **source-code** and **Docker images** are concerned by this release.

 Major changes:

 - [dotstatsuite-core-transfer#21](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/21) **Improved error message content** sent to user via e-mail.  <br>
-E-mail notifications received from the transfer service for data transfer activities made by .Stat DLM users are made with clearer and well-formulated information. <br>
+E-mail notifications from the transfer service for data transfer activities and made by .Stat DLM users are received with clearer and well-formulated information.  <br>
-The following two groupings/categories now describe the issue, its origin and it identifies responsibility or who may be concerned by the type of issue:
+The following two groupings/categories now describe the issue, its origin and it also identifies responsibility or who may be concerned by the type of issue:
 > * Type of issues
 >> * System transaction
 >> * Database connection